daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/3_security_group.gif"  width="800" height="370" />|
 |---|

-Change the storage from the default to the maximum the free tier provides, 30 GB.
+Change the storage from the default to 30 GB. *_This should be chosen based on class size and computational needs_*.
 Continue to “Next: Add Tags”.

 Tags are optional metadata that describe the instance for categorization and organization purposes.
 To add a tag, the "Add a tag" button is located on the bottom left.
 Otherwise, continue to "Next: Configure Security Groups".

-The default SSH rule will have the standard port range of 22 and a “Custom” source.
-Change the source to “Anywhere” to allow students to access the instance.
+The default SSH rule will use the standard port 22.
+Change the source to “Anywhere” to allow the Ubuntu system adminstrator to access the instance.
+(Optional) For improved security, change the setting to specific IP.

+Since JupyterHub uses port 8000 as default for connecting to the internet, it has to be included in the security group.
 Add a second custom TCP security rule by clicking the “Add Rule” button.
-Modify the rule to have a port range of 8000.
-Add a description of “JupyterHub.”
+Modify the rule to include port 8000.
+Add an optional description of “JupyterHub.”
 Continue to the final stage by clicking the blue “Review and Launch” button.

    <details>
     <summary>:bulb: What is port range?</summary>
     <br>

    A port is a designated number that specifies a network service for operating systems.
-These are tied to the IP address and comunicate the purpose of the network.
-A port range of 22 is standard for use with an SSH (Secure Shell) client, which will be utilized in this demonstration.
-The TCP (Transmission Control Protocol) port range of 8000 relates users who attempt to find the server to the appropiate designated space.
+E.g. Port 80 is assigned to HTTP (Hypertext Transfer Protocol).
+These are tied to the IP address and communicate the purpose of the network.
+The TCP (Transmission Control Protocol) port 22 is the default for SSH (Secure Shell).
+TCP Port 8000 is the default for JupyterHub.

    </details>